 Both state and federal regulations require that a Type I, II or III personal flotation device in good condition and of appropriate size be accessible for each person onboard a recreational vessel, including canoes, kayaks, rowboats and other non-motorized craft.
 (Sailboards, racing shells, rowing sculls, racing canoes and racing kayaks are exempt from this requirement.)

-—Only paddle or peddle powered craft allowed.
+—Only paddle or pedal powered kayak or canoe allowed.
+Blue Sky is legal, Bi yak is legal.
 No electric motors or sails permitted.
 If any motor or sail is used, you will be disqualified.
+No exceptions.

 —No Towing, unless injury, handicap, or loss of paddle/drive system.
 Towing without these reasons will result in a disqualification of all anglers involved.

-—No live bait permitted, artificial only.
+—No live bait, or prepared bait permitted, artificial only.
 If live bait is used, you will be disqualified.

 —No more than two lines in the water at one time.
 Trolling is permitted.
 More than 2 lines in the water will result in a disqualification.

 —Each angler must catch and land their fish inside their kayak without assistance.
 No wade or bank fishing.
 If caught wade fishing, or receiving assistance, you will be disqualified.
 You must be in your kayak when taking your picture and your kayak must be in the picture.